KeithMadison/detect_mgp_implementation/README.md

 #### Description

-The  `library_of_congress_scraper.py`  script downloads images from the Library of Congress digital collections, filtering by file extension.
+The  `library_of_congress_scraper.py`  script downloads resources from the Library of Congress digital collections, filtering by file extension.

 #### How to Use